 Two pump stations are located at the downstream end of Ditch 7.
 Two wooden structures house the pumps.
 The smaller structure houses one pump (7.5 horsepower; 1,735 revolutions per minute).
 The larger structure houses at least two pumps (5 horsepower; 1,720 revolutions per minute).
-Based on the pumps' horsepower and the difference in elevation from Ditch 7 to Ditch 8, it is estimated that they can pump a combined 2,000-3,000 gallons per minute.2
+Based on the pumps' horsepower and the difference in elevation from Ditch 7 to Ditch 8, it is estimated that they can pump a combined 2,000-3,000 gallons per minute.

-2 Pump information provided by Anchor by observing existing electric motor mount plate.
+&lt;sup>2 Pump information provided by Anchor QEA by observing existing electric motor mount plate on July 27, 2021.

-3.4 Noxious Weed Survey
+3.4 Vegetation Survey

-This section summarizes the findings of the noxious weed survey.
+This section summarizes the findings of the vegetation survey which focused on noxious weeds.
 The survey aimed to identify and describe noxious weeds found on the study area parcels.
+This information was collected to understand potential vegetation maintenance issues that WCLT may need to plan for between the time parcels are acquired and restoration is constructed.
+Noxious weeds would require more active maintenance than other vegetation.
 See Appendix B, "Noxious Weed Survey," for the detailed report, which includes the following information: